emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 # sudo apt install nginx
 ```

-We can check if it’s working by typing:
+You can check if it’s working by typing:
 ```plain
 # sudo systemctl status nginx
 ```

-If all went well, we should get something like this:
+If all went well, you should get something like this:
 ```plain
 ● nginx.service - A high performance web server and a reverse proxy server
    Loaded: loaded (/lib/systemd/system/nginx.service; enabled; vendor preset: enabled)